 There’s also no basting needed for this method or worrying about the skin burning, so once the pieces are in the oven, they’re pretty much hands-off.

 The turkey pieces offer more surface area, too, for the hot oven air to circulate around, resulting in crispier skin.

 The other advantage to cooking turkey in pieces is that you can cook more of the pieces everyone loves, and less of the ones they don’t.
 So, if your friends and family love drumsticks and thighs more than turkey breasts, you can purchase multiple drumsticks and thighs and skip the breasts.
-Of course, if you’ve got a small group and only want turkey breast, you can use this delicious stuffed turkey breast recipe.
+And, you don’t have to carve the turkey right before serving it, although if that’s a tradition in your home, I totally get it.

 Where To Get Turkey Pieces